LukeAlmond1/neo-data-project/readme.md

 For authentication, I'm using Laravel's latest authentication features, which provide a robust and flexible authentication system.
 The frontend components for authentication are provided out of the box by Laravel’s new auth system.

 The only custom component I’ve built is the `Dashboard.tsx` component.
 The rest of the frontend UI components come from Laravel’s built-in authentication system and associated frontend packages.

+You can also login with this demo user
+`username:` test@system.com
+`password:` password